Hanko, Finland: Sports

-The Hangö IK sports club, founded in 1903, is located in Hanko.
-The club was It is best known for its football team which has played one season in the Finnish premier division Mestaruussarja, in 1962, and a number of seasons in the second tier Ykkönen.
+Hangö IK sports club was founded in 1903.
+It is best known for its football team which has played one season in the Finnish premier division Mestaruussarja, in 1962, and a number of seasons in the second tier Ykkönen.
 Their home ground is located at the Rukki Arena.
 The club also has activities in handball, athletics, table tennis and powerlifting.